Arbitrage007/Stemming-for-Tigrinya/README.md

 * **This is simple algorithm for _Stemming Tigrigna Document_.**
 > NOTE!
 This algorithm is not advanced algorithm.

-* `Stemming` is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form.([wikipedia](https://en.wikipedia.org/wiki/Stemming)).
+* `Stemming` is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form generally a written word form.([wikipedia](https://en.wikipedia.org/wiki/Stemming)).

 # Installing NLTK in Windows
 * This is with the assumption that, you have python installed.
 If you don't have.
 So, first step is to install python from [https://www.python.org/downloads/](https://www.python.org/downloads/) and follow the steps.